FREQUENTLY ASKED QUESTIONS…

 Will you ink my baby’s feet like the hospital does?

 Yes.
 Baby feet are so precious.
-We wouldn’t miss this opportunity for the world.
-Emily will ink your baby’s feet on their folder, a special Birth Summary sheet, and a commemorative “Born At Home” birth certificate (and anything else you want her to!).
+We wouldn’t miss this opportunity for the world!
+Emily will ink your baby’s feet on a few commemorative things that she provides.
+She will also happily ink anything else you’d like her to.

 How will we file for our child’s birth certificate?